 Popcornflix lets you choose and stream from a selection of Hollywood movies and shows, although the focus definitely leans more on the movie side.
 This is a completely free streaming service, although that does mean you will have to put up with ads.

 Peacock is a live and on-demand streaming service from NBCUniversal.
 Peacock provides access to a wealth of NBCU content and is available in three different pricing tiers.
 The basic and most limited version of Peacock is actually completely free.
 Alternatively, consumers can opt to pay $4.99 per month for unlimited access to all the content on Peacock, or go for the $9.99 per month plan that removes the ads.

 Philo is one of the cheaper live TV streaming services around.
-The service costs $20 per month and in return, subscribers get access to 58 live TV channels.
+The service costs $20 per month and in return, subscribers get access to more than 60 live TV channels.
 In spite of the low price, there’s also a number of premium features included, such as a 30-day cloud DVR and the option to stream on multiple devices at the same time.

 Pluto is another streaming option for those looking for live TV access although unlike most of the others, this one is completely free.
 Pluto relies on ads to generate revenue so you will have to put up with commercials, and the channel list is not exactly comparable to paid live TV services.
 However, it is entirely free.